South Park: Bigger, Longer & Uncut: Home media

 The film was released on DVD in the US on November 23, 1999, with a VHS release initially exclusively as a rental.
 A traditional retail VHS release was issued on May 16, 2000.
 The DVD contained three theatrical trailers for special features, which many criticized as being typical of "bare-bones" DVD releases.
-A laserdisc release was issued on January 18, 2000; this release is markedly rare, as it was issued late in the format's lifespan.
+A LaserDisc release was issued on January 18, 2000; this release is markedly rare, as it was issued late in the format's lifespan.
 The film was re-released on Blu-ray on June 30, 2009, ten years after its theatrical release.
 In addition to the trailers, this release featured an audio commentary from Parker and Stone and a special "What Would Brian Boitano Do?" music video.
 This release was sourced from the original film negative, which resulted in audio sync issues.
 IGN's Scott Lowe explained, "Although clearly aged, South Park: Bigger, Longer, and Uncut looks great and is free of the washed out, compressed imperfections of previous standard definition releases of the film."
 However, Michael Zupan of DVDTalk notes that an automatic digital scratch removal process may have inadvertently removed some intentional lines from the picture, notably during Cartman's first scene with the V-chip.
 In the commentary, Parker and Stone, as well as other crew members, reveal that they had no recollection of making the film due to heavy scheduling.
+The film was released on 4K Ultra HD Blu-ray on June 25, 2024.